Endeavour Lotteries vs RSL Art Union 2026: Registration Verification & Legitimacy Check

 Comparing Prize Homes & Draw Transparency

-Prize home value is a major deciding factor.
-Both Endeavour and RSL Art Union offer homes valued between $2M and $5M, but property values vary significantly by location.
-A $3M home in rural Queensland differs greatly from a $3M property in Sydney or Melbourne.
-Review the specific property being offered in the current draw.
+A $3M home in rural Queensland differs from a $3M home in Sydney or Melbourne.
+Check the exact property in the current draw.

 Independent Valuations & Disclosure